Shreyaa173/Happy-Healing/README.md

 ## Why Choose Us?

 ## 1. Holistic Well-Being
-- **Comprehensive Resources** : From meditation to journaling, find everything you need to foster your mental health in one place.
+- **Comprehensive Resources** : From giuded meditation to journaling, find everything you need to foster your mental health in one place.
-Expertly Curated Content: Each resource is selected to promote healing, mindfulness, and personal growth.
+- **Curated Content**: Each resource is selected to promote healing, mindfulness, and personal growth.

 ## 2. Ease of Use
 - **Simple Navigation**: A user-friendly interface that makes finding and using resources easy and intuitive.